browser-network/database/README.md

-# Distributed Browser Database (Dbdb)
+# Browser-Network Database

 A distributed, decentralized, trustless, peer to peer database that exists in the browser on top of [The Browser Network](https://github.com/browser-network/network).

-Dbdb was created to allow apps to be developed completely client side.
+This database was created to allow apps to be developed completely client side.
 I don't mean [serverless in the modern sense](https://www.redhat.com/en/topics/cloud-native-apps/what-is-serverless), I mean truly apps running without servers at all.

 It works by allowing each user to have one "state".
 The state can be anything.
-When a user updates their state, Dbdb passes it to other users on the network who hold on to it.
+When a user updates their state, the db passes it to other users on the network who hold on to it.
 If a third user wants to see the first user's state and the first user is not online, whoever else may have it can pass it along.